ABBA The Concerts

 Agnetha in As I Am, p.
 86

 One thing that I particularly noticed in Australia was that it makes no difference whether there are five thousand or fifty thousand in the crowd: I was still equally stressed and nervous.
-It seems the greater your success the greater the audiences’ expectations and impatience, while at the same time you demand more and more of
+It seems the greater your success the greater the audiences’ expectations and impatience, while at the same time you demand more and more of yourself.

 The surrounding mechanism becomes incredibly complicated, with more and more people involved, people you never get time to know or even recognise.
 I imagine that it would be even worse to perform before small audiences in a little bar than in front of a big crowd.
 It is more intimate, revealing, almost like working in close-up the whole time – where every feature and expression is seen.
 When you’re standing on stage in front of a huge sea of people, there’s a certain anonymity.
 Obviously, what helped a lot was the assurance between the four of us, the musicians and everyone else on stage.